rob-bl8ke/spring-authserver/README.md

 This is a very simplistic authorization server for prototypes that need one.
 See [Udemy Source Tutorial](https://www.udemy.com/course/spring-framework-6-beginner-to-guru/learn/lecture/36097742#notes)

+Navigate to the root directory and run this project using `mvn spring-boot:run`.
+Point your resource server to this server.

 # HTTP request to fetch a token

 - See api-tests folder for Bruno api call.